Skip to Content

 Can multiple people enter data for a single site from their individual accounts or do they need to log into the IMMP portal via the Site Manager’s account?

 Multiple people can be added as Contributors to a site, and they can enter data through their personal accounts.
 The Site Manager will need to add them as Contributors to each site.
-See How to Manage Your Sites and Site Data Contributors for instructions.
+See Managing Multiple Sites & Data Contributors for instructions.

 Can I record data in my own system and send it to you to upload on the back end?